Income inequality in a game?

 We suspect that once players begin to develop strategies to advance themselves in the game, they will subliminally start applying similar concepts to their own personal lives.
-If this happens, players will begin to seek improvements in the ways they manage money, resources and themselves.
+If this happens, players will begin to seek improvements in the ways they manage money, resources (including time) and themselves.
 If this happens, their increased value production should result ultimately in them becoming more economically valuable which, under normal circumstances, should interpret to higher incomes.

 If this is obvious, that's great because we're adults and living the experience.
-But how does one relate this to a eight or ten year-old from their point of view?
+But how does one relate this to a ten year-old from their point of view?
 And how do we convey this productive structure to teens?
 And those of us wanting to do better, what exactly should we do to sharpen our game?

 The hope is that as more and more people, starting at earlier ages, use their time, resources and talents to increase their personal economic values, they will position themselves to earn higher incomes.
 Individually this should be more fulfilling and collectively it should reduce income inequity,